nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_

+### \[Proposed\] Lookup Article

+#### Proposed Implementation

+The proposed lookup feature is enabled by altering `Article` such that whenever one is created, it stores a list of `Person` objects that are the Authors or Sources involved in the article.
+The `LookUpCommand` feature will then retrieve this list and display it to the user, enabling the user to see Persons involved in the article.

+#### Design considerations:

+* Make sure Edits and Deletes of Persons and Articles are handled correctly.
+* Consider including a UI alternative to access the list: Pressing a button in the Article's display will show the list of Persons involved.

 ### \[Proposed\] Data archiving